Aaron-Bopp/TIM/40_Evergreens/Anxiety should be a tool at your disposal not an impedance to your life.md

 but [[Anxiety is a defense-mechanism of the brain]] and sometimes that means that means our [[anxiety]] has more say over our life than we want it to:
 [[Anxiety prevents us from living in the present]]

-With the proper support structure and practices like [[mindfulness]] and [[meditation]] we can limit the debilitating effects of anxiety and focus on the things our brain is trying to warn us of: [[You're not afraid of falling off the cliff you're afraid of jumping off the cliff]]
+With the proper support structure and practices like [[mindfulness]] and [[meditation]] we can limit the debilitating effects of anxiety and focus on the things our brain is trying to warn us of: [[You don't want to jump off the cliff you're just afraid of falling]]

 In some ways our [[anxiety]] is already working for us, if we know how to understand it.